 Sample and practice exams are indexed by professor’s name and course taught.

 All exams are in Adobe PDF format and are viewed using the free Adobe Acrobat Reader, which has been installed on all PCs in the Library and the Electronic Research Classrooms.

 The exam archive is maintained by the Circulation Department.
 Questions regarding available exams should be directed to Elina Oyola, Circulation Librarian, at 212.431.2148, or by email at: email@example.com.

 To access the exam archive on the NYLS Portal:

 Examples & Explanations study guides.
 Many of these study guides are available at the Mendik Library and via Google Books.
 Often, a large portion of the text will be available via preview on Google Books.

-New York State Bar Exam: Past Exam Essay Questions with Sample Candidate Answers (2005-2013).
+New York State Bar Exam (NYS Board of Law Examiners): Past Exam Essay Questions with Sample Candidate Answers (2005-2017).

 The Lessons by Casebook suggest CALI Lessons based on where you are in a casebook.
 See if your casebook is available.
 Then click your casebook to see which lessons correspond with specific pages in the book.

 Barbara Glesner Fines, Law School Materials for Success (eLangdell Press)

 The first year of law school is, for many people, one of the most significant transitions of their adult life.
 Law school demands a lot as it helps you make the transition from your prior identity as student (or as some other occupational role) to your new identity as an attorney.
 To meet the demands of law school, it is often helpful to have the big picture before you begin – a sense of what it is you are trying to do as you prepare for classes, participate in those classes, review and prepare for exams, take exams, and then begin the cycle once again.Law School Materials for Success is designed to give you the essentials of that process.